Unboxed-Software/solana-course/content/closing-accounts.md

 # TL;DR

 - When closing a program account the lamports stored in the account for rent are transferred out to another account of your choosing.
-Once an account is no longer rent exempt, the Solana runtime will garbarge collect it effectively deleting it.
+Once an account is no longer rent exempt, the Solana runtime will garbage collect it effectively deleting it.
 - Closing an account creates an opportunity for reinitialization/revival attacks if not done properly.
 - The Anchor `#[account(close = <address_to_send_lamports>)]` constraint securely closes accounts by setting the account discriminator to the `CLOSED_ACCOUNT_DISCRIMINATOR`